 ABOUT THE BOOK

-After Sapiens looked deep into humankind’s past and Homo Deus considered our existence in a future powered by intelligent design – 21 Lessons for the 21st Century stops to focus on the biggest questions of the present moment.
+After Sapiens looked deep into humankind’s past and Homo Deus considered our existence in a future powered by intelligent design, 21 Lessons for the 21st Century stops to focus on the biggest questions of the present moment.
 What is really happening right now?
 What are today’s greatest challenges and choices?
 What should we pay attention to?

 21 Lessons builds on the ideas explored in the previous two books to take the pulse of our current global climate.
-It untangles political, technological, social and existential questions, and highlights how they impact the everyday lives of humans worldwide.
-By presenting complex contemporary challenges clearly and accessibly, the book invites the reader to consider values, meaning and personal engagement in world full of noise and uncertainty.
+It untangles political, technological, social, and existential questions, and highlights how they impact the everyday lives of humans worldwide.
+By presenting complex contemporary challenges clearly and accessibly, the book invites the reader to consider values, meaning and personal engagement in a world full of noise and uncertainty.